xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Function**

-WORKBOOK.MOVE   Moves one or more documents from one workbook to another workbook or to another position in the same workbook
+WORKBOOK.MOVE&nbsp;&nbsp;&nbsp;Moves one or more documents from one workbook to another workbook or to another position in the same workbook

 Return to [top](#T)